OnslowCollege/complex-processes-2025-daniel-kyle/README.md

 RUNNING THE CODE

-Do 'gleam build'
-Then 'gleam run'
+Do 'gleam run' in the terminal
 Don't include the ''